 The Council –

-The Canadian Pipeliner Accreditation Council (CPAC) was originally established as an ad-hoc industry initiative to foster effective implementation of the competency management requirements mandated by the CSA Z662 and API 1173 industry standards.
-With high demand for third party style accreditation of organizations and certification of personnel, CPAC established support programs in 2016.
-CPAC operates 4 distinct industry support programs which include the Accreditation of Pipeline Training and Testing Organizations; Standardized Code Qualification examinations; Certification programs for Pipeline Inspectors and Fusion Technicians; and a Safety and Loss Management System verification audit program.
+The Canadian Pipeliner Accreditation Council (CPAC) was originally established as the Canadian arm of an ad-hoc industry initiative to foster effective implementation of mandatory competency management requirements for North American Pipeliners.
+Both the Canadian CSA Z662 and American API 1173 industry standards mandate the need to establish competency requirements for personnel working in the oil and gas pipeline sector.
+In Canada these requirements, as identified in the CSA Z662-19, are adopted under regulation and thereby mandatory.
+These requirements must include the identification of training, qualification and experience required to perform each task.
+With high demand for standardized criteria to evaluate organizations and personnel, CPAC began developing system prototypes in 2014, working directly with key industry organizations.
+A publicly available program for industry was then launched in 2016.
+CPAC began operating 4 distinct 2nd party industry support programs which included the Accreditation of Pipeline Training and Testing Organizations; Standardized Code Qualification examinations; Certification programs for Pipeline Inspectors and Fusion Technicians; and a Safety and Loss Management System verification audit program.

 In 2019, CPAC submitted a proposal to participate as a founding member country in the development of an international body that was being structured to provide a framework for recognition and reciprocity of pipeliner credentials internationally.
 This proposal was accepted and CPAC was granted interim membership to participate in program development.
 Member guidelines and requirements were established in November 2019 and each founding member submitted a GAP assessment between their existing programs and the new international formats.
 CPAC will be listed as a founding organization on completion of a peer review of structural and policy changes to address the GAP.
 This is scheduled for May 2020.
 The new format will see a restructuring of offerings into 2 program areas.